How Your Amazing Immune System Protects You From Infection

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Danger can be external, in the form of infections, for example, from bacteria, viruses and other organisms.
+Danger can be external, in the form of infections from bacteria, viruses and other organisms.
 Danger also can be found internally.
-Our systems are designed to neatly remove our waste and if they can’t, we suffer from inflammation, a physiologic effect that feeds numerous chronic diseases.
+Our systems are designed to neatly remove our waste — but if they can’t, we suffer from inflammation, a physiologic effect that feeds numerous chronic diseases.

-Your first — and best — line of defense against all of these dangers is a healthy immune system.
+Today, more than ever, in the face of the COVID-19 pandemic, you might be wondering what you can do to strengthen your defenses.
+Your first and best line of defense against all of these dangers is a healthy immune system.

-Learning how your immune system works and how you can help keep it strong is the best strategy for optimal self-defense and good health as you age, says rheumatologist Leonard Calabrese, DO, who heads Cleveland Clinic’s Section of Clinical Immunology and manages its Clinical Immunology Clinic.
+Learning how to keep your immune system strong is the best strategy for optimal self-defense and good health as you age, according to rheumatologist Leonard Calabrese, DO, who heads Cleveland Clinic’s Section of Clinical Immunology.

 A: Your immune system is a highly integrated physiologic system that protects you from internal threats as well as external threats such as infections, toxins and malignancies.
 It plays a key role in helping you grow, develop and live longer, and it stays on alert for anything that threatens your health.

-Think about it: we are literally teeming inside and out with trillions of microorganisms, and it’s our immune system that has to figure out who is harmful, who is neutral, and for that matter, who is helpful to our bodies.
+Think about it: We are literally teeming inside and out with trillions of microorganisms, and it’s our immune system that has to figure out which are harmful, which are neutral and which are helpful to our bodies.
 When working properly, your immune system ignores the helpful bacteria in your body and targets the bad.